With a desire to help and inspire people around the world—Ashley currently blogs about life, psychology, purpose, spirituality, and more!

-From lack of trust, to lack of communication, there are several different reasons as to why relationships fail.
+From lack of trust to lack of communication, there are several reasons why relationships fail.

-While the contributions may seem endless—social media seems to have a very negative affect on relationships nowadays.
+While the contributions may seem endless—social media seems to negatively affect relationships nowadays.

 Why is this?